 - The store continued to trade online and from the shop until Jun 2018.

-In 2018 ANZCP sold the store to Phil White of Alcove Learning Pty Ltd and signed an ongoing agreement to continue to support ANZCP members with their discount.
-Today the Paramedic Shop is very proud of its history and continues to strive for the same goals that were the foundation of its establishment.
+Today the Paramedic Shop is very proud of its history and continues to strive for the same goals that were the foundations of its establishment.

 The goal, to make available affordable and quality educational and paramedic equipment to all paramedics.